 A study of twentieth-century developments in philosophy and theology.
 Attention is given to pivotal thinkers, concepts, and movements.
-Cross-credited with PHI 4321.
-Only three credit hours will be awarded for PTH 4321 and PHI 4321.
 Spring, even years.

 Prerequisite: BIB 1303 and 1304.

 PRACTICAL THEOLOGY 4331.
 HISTORY OF CHRISTIANITY.

 A general survey of the Christian movement from its beginning to the present time.
 Special attention will be given to significant individuals, selected ideas, movements and institutions which have influenced Christian theology.
 Spring.